Sirui-Xu/InterDiff/interdiff/README.md

 python train_diffusion_smpl.py
 ```

-You may directly evaluate a plain diffusion for short-term generation with checkpoint indicated:
+You may evaluate a plain diffusion for short-term generation with checkpoint indicated:

 ```
 python train_diffusion_smpl.py --mode test --resume_checkpoint PATH/TO/YOUR/CHECKPOINT.ckpt